Simplifier SSO mechanism uses the SAP standard authorizations and already assigned SAP roles.

 Step 4-1 Generate Self-Sign Certificate

-In this Article we will use a helper tool named mkcert to simply the process.
+In this article, we will use a helper tool named mkcert to simplify the process.
 You can download mkcert here.

 Step 4-2 Verify the generated Certificate

 Before you upload the certificate to Simplifier and SAP, you should check if the certificate is being able to sign digital entities.

 The validation result should show the option “Digital Signature” .